Population of tetraneutron continuum in reactions of $^{8}$He on deuterium: Experiment

-There is a strong sensitivity of the obtained $^{4}$n MM spectrum to the energy of the populated $^{6}$Li states.
-For example, it can be seen in Fig.\ \ref{fig:7h-t-3he} (c) that $^{4}$n spectra in the $E^{\ast}(^{6}\text{Li})$ gates $\{15.8,18\}$ and $\{18,20.5\}$ MeV show populations 4 events versus 25 events in the $8 <E_T(4n) < 16$ MeV range, which seem to be beyond statistical uncertainty.
+There is a strong sensitivity of the higher-energy part of the obtained $^{4}$n MM spectra to the energy of the populated $^{6}$Li states.
+For example, it can be seen in Fig.\ \ref{fig:7h-t-3he} (c) that $^{4}$n spectra in the $E^{\ast}(^{6}\text{Li})$ gates $\{15.8,18\}$ and $\{18,20.5\}$ MeV show very different populations of 4 and 25 events in the $8 <E_T(4n) < 16$ MeV range, which seems to be beyond statistical uncertainty.
 This may be indication that mechanisms for $^{4}$n population within these gates are somewhat different: the states of the $^{6}$Li recoil are broad and overlapping in this energy range \cite{Tilley:2002}, and the higher-energy $E^{\ast}(^{6}\text{Li})$ gate could be ``contaminated'' by contributions of the higher excitations of $^{6}$Li.